gfborges/ddictionary-back-end/README.md

 # DOMAIN DICTIONARY
-This is a dictionary api for software documentation
+A dictionary api for domain documentation

 ## INSTALL
 To install the project, install python with asdf and create a local virutalenv.
-Install the project and dependencies: `pip install-e .`
+Install the project and dependencies: `pipenv install`(install pipenv with `pip3 install pipenv`)

 ## RUN
-Run the server with the command `uvicorn ddictionary:app --reload`
+Run the server with the command `gunicorn "app.wsgi:app"`

 ## TEST
 Run tests with `pytest`.